-As mentioned, Hot Paper Lantern peppers have a shorter growing season than other habaneros, so those in Northern climates should reach to this chili for their chili pepper gardening.
-They also do well in small spaces due to compactness of the plant itself, so container gardening works here.
-Together, this makes for one of the easier chili types to grow successfully even in uncommon areas.
+As mentioned, Hot Paper Lantern peppers have a shorter growing season than other habaneros, so those in Northern climates looking to grow chilies in a garden should give the Hot Paper Lantern a try.
+They also do well in small spaces because of the compactness of the plant itself, so container gardening works here.
+Together, this makes for one of the easier chili types to grow successfully, even in uncommon areas.

-In the kitchen, the Hot Paper Lantern is a thin-walled chili, so it’s a very good option for drying.
+In the kitchen, the Hot Paper Lantern, with its thin walls, is a very good option for drying.
 From there, it can be crushed into powder or flakes or rehydrated for future use.

 Where can you buy Hot Paper Lantern peppers?

 While habanero peppers are growing more common in mainstream supermarkets, it’s typically the common orange type that you find.
 You don’t find these more unique types, like the Hot Paper Lantern, in stores.
 At least, they are not labeled as such.
 Check local pepper farms or grow these beauties at home.
 Hot Paper Lantern seeds are easy to buy online.

 Given their faster growing season and compact plant size, this is definitely a chili pepper of interest for even amateur gardeners in atypical climates for growing chilies.

 Must-read related posts

 - The Hot Pepper List: We profile over 150 chilies.
 Search our list by pepper name, heat level, flavor, and more.